clear-street/sfin-docs/source/locates_rest_api.html.md

 `desk_comment` - Comments provided by the Clear Street desk

-`cents_per_share` - Cost of cents per share for the locate
+`cost_per_share` - Cost per share for the locate

 `currency` - Currency for the cost

 `total_cost` - Total cost for the locate

 `status` - Status of the locate.
-Valid values for this field are: INVALID, PENDING, OFFERED, FILLED, REJECTED, DECLINED, EXPIRED, PARTIALLY_OFFERED
+Valid values for this field are: PENDING, OFFERED, FILLED, REJECTED, DECLINED, EXPIRED

 `located_time` - Time security was located